io-gui/io/docs/deep-dive.md

 class MyNode extends IoNode {}
 ```

 An element is a custom element that extends `IoElement` which is essentially `IoNodeMixin` applied to `HTMLElement`.
 Elements have all of the core features of nodes, as well as additional DOM-specific features such as template rendering and CSS styling.
+Element's HTML tagName is kebab-case version from the CamelCase class name.
+For Example `MyElement` class name corresponds to `<my-element>` HTML tag.

 ```javascript
 class IoElement extends IoNodeMixin(HTMLElement) { ... }